infracamp/infracamp/docs/getting-started/setup/index.md

 You will find your `C:/` drive under `/mnt/c`.

-Navigate with cd to your project folder and run `./kickstart.sh`
+Go back to [getting started guide](../) and follow the instructions.